kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 # My developer journal
+## 09-01-2025
+- Finally I was able to finish my vulkan renderer.
+The first model shall be just one triangle.
+And it doesn't work right now.

+## 08-29-2025
+- I was able to close some of the open security vulerabilities in the Asset-Importer-Lib.
+- We have an ongoing discussion regarding the best way how to deal with epics and issues.
+Results are currently not there.

 ## 08-25-2025
 - I am back from vacations.
 In the Open-Asser-Importr we have 29 open Pull-Requests.
 I am really happy to see all your great support.
 I will start working on that.